hamedrb/hamedrb.github.io/content/project/mouse-brain-atlas/index.md

 ---
-title: 'IBEN Atlas: 3D Atlas of the Developing Mouse Brain'
+title: 'IBEN Atlas: 3D Templates of the Developing Mouse Brain'

 date: 2024-11-21

-summary: Blablablabla
+summary: The first 3D atlases of the main cholinergic and catecholaminergic systems in the mouse brain from embryonic day 12 (E12) to post-natal day 8 (P8)

 authors:
   - admin